Grade 5: The Central Idea Solver

 • Differentiate Fact from Opinion: Help your child recognize which statements are verifiable facts and which represent the author's opinions or beliefs, a crucial skill for assessing various sources.

-• Start with the Title: Help your child use the title to guess what the passage will be about and prepare their minds for what it will say.
+• Start with the Title: Help your child use the title to guess what the passage will be about and get them thinking about what they're about to read.

-• Ask them to give a verbal summary: After your child reads a paragraph or section, ask them to briefly explain it in their own words.
+• Ask them to summarize it in their own words: After your child reads a paragraph or section, ask them to briefly explain it in their own words.
 This will help them remember what they read and find the main points.

 • Play a "Fact or Opinion" Game: Give your child two short texts, one with facts and one with opinions and ask them to underline the parts that are facts and the parts that are opinions to help them think critically.